Aquaveo/TethysDashDocs/docs/source/plugins.rst

         def read(self):
             """
-                Return the data for the cards
+                Return the configuration for the map
             """

             mapConfig = {